martinknytl/Bash/README.md

 source ~/.bashrc
 ```

+check shell: `echo $SHELL'

+if answer is `/bin/zsh`, then change it by writing `bash`.
+Then my bashrc file should be active.

+Go back to zsh shell, use `exit`

 ### Installing trinity

 To download the trinity package we typed `Tr`.
 This link would have to be updated when an new version becomes available.